Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 In cases of pronounced arrhythmias, repeated administration of lidocaine is necessary.

-In cases with severe impairment of heart function, a life-threatening acidification of the body (metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+In cases with severe impairment of heart function, life-threatening metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
-In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders.) can occur, which requires emergency treatment.
+In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. can occur and must be treated as an emergency.

 Supplements

-The treatment of caffeine poisoning is symptomatic, as no specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
+Treatment of caffeine poisoning is symptomatic because no specific antidoteAn antidote is a substance used to neutralize or reverse the harmful effects of poisoning or a drug overdose.
 Antidotes can be specific to certain poisons or have more general detoxifying effects. exists.
-Therapeutic measures depend on the severity of the intoxication and the time elapsed since ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems..
+Therapeutic measures depend on the severity of the intoxication / poisoningIntoxication / poisoning refers to poisoning caused by the intake of toxic substances.
+This can be caused by medications, drugs, chemicals, or other poisons and often requires medical treatment. and the time since ingestion.

 - Administration of activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
-It binds toxins in the gastrointestinal tract to prevent their absorption into the body. (initial 1–4 g/kg body weight) to bind caffeine in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract
+It binds toxins in the gastrointestinal tract to prevent their absorption into the body. (initialInitial means beginning or at the start.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process.
+1–4 g/kg body weight) to bind caffeine in the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract

 - Repeated administration of activated charcoalActivated charcoal is a fine-pored, highly adsorbing material commonly used in veterinary medicine to treat poisoning.
-It binds toxins in the gastrointestinal tract to prevent their absorption into the body. every 4–6 hours, as caffeine undergoes enterohepatic recirculation
+It binds toxins in the gastrointestinal tract to prevent their absorption into the body. every 4–6 hours, as caffeine undergoes enterohepatic circulation

 Symptomatic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. includes: